strvcom/react-nights-2019/README.md

 #### 04. Global State Management

 Now is a great time to implement `Cart`, as well as the possibility to add products to it.
 We choose to demonstrate this functionality with Redux, which is one of the most widespread libraries in the React ecosystem.
+In this lesson, we start by understanding state management problem, explore some concepts crucial for implementing robust state management solution, and get to build it into our project using Redux best practices.

 > [Video](https://www.youtube.com/watch?v=1okwf-6Ujug&list=PLfX7tWavkVjAz0fCSZn47RvbcsTwTfD0U&index=1) | [Presentation](https://docs.google.com/presentation/d/1YItCqFTK-_SzD8sO_uTrae9tw_naE29pl287QITvu1Y/edit#slide=id.p1) | [Pull Request](https://github.com/strvcom/react-nights-2019/pull/3)